Real Spectral Triples on Crossed Products: Abstract

 \section{Abstract}

-Given a spectral triple on a unital $C^{*}$-algebra $A$ and an equicontinuous action of a discrete group $G$ on $A$, a spectral triple on the reduced crossed product $C^{*}$-algebra $A\rtimes_{r} G$ was constructed in \cite{hawkins2013spectral} using the external Kasparov product, by extending the construction in \cite{bellissard2010dynamical}.
+Given a spectral triple on a unital $C^{*}$-algebra $A$ and an equicontinuous action of a discrete group $G$ on $A$, a spectral triple on the reduced crossed product $C^{*}$-algebra $A\rtimes_{r} G$ was constructed by Hawkins, Skalski, White and Zacharias in \cite{hawkins2013spectral}, extending the construction by Belissard, Marcolli and Reihani in \cite{bellissard2010dynamical}, by using the Kasparov product to make an ansatz for the Dirac operator.
 Supposing that the triple on $A$ is equivariant for an action of $G$, we show that the triple on $A\rtimes_rG$ is equivariant for the dual coaction of $G$.
 If moreover an equivariant real structure $J$ is given for the triple on $A$, we give constructions for two inequivalent real structures on the triple $A\rtimes_rG$.
 We compute the KO-dimension with respect to each real structure in terms of the KO-dimension of $J$ and show that the first and the second order conditions are preserved.
 Lastly, we characterise an equivariant orientation cycle on the triple on $A\rtimes_rG$ coming from an equivariant orientation cycle on the triple on $A$.
+We show, along the paper, that our constructions generalize the respective constructions of the equivariant spectral triple on the noncommutative $2$-torus.